NailAlex/DomoticzEventWatcher/README.md

 - The Watcher can call the system command (if necessary), for example call Ping ;)
 - When the Watcher starts, it deletes all uncommitted jobs from the queue and create Events directory if it not exist
 - The Watcher uses the logging of tasks and events

+Typical use cases:
+- actions for motion sensors with a delayed shutdown (for example, a backlight lamp)
+- automatic security mode arming after a short time after the departure of the host
+- many many other applications!

 Download the latest version (version 1.0) here : https://github.com/NailAlex/SheduledEvent